Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 To analyze rolling without slipping, we first derive the linear variables of velocity and acceleration of the center of mass of the wheel in terms of the angular variables that describe the wheel’s motion.
 The situation is shown in Figure 11.3.

 Figure a shows a free body diagram of a wheel, including the location where the forces act.
 Four forces are shown: M g is a downward force acting on the center of the wheel.
 N is an upward force acting on the bottom of the wheel.
-F is a force to the right, acting on the center of the wheel, and f sub s is a force to the left acting on the bottom of the wheel.
+F is a rightward force, acting on the center of the wheel, and f sub s is a leftward force acting on the bottom of the wheel.
 The force f sub s is smaller or equal to mu sub s times N. Figure b is an illustration of a wheel rolling without slipping on a horizontal surface.
 Point P is the contact point between the bottom of the wheel and the surface.
 The wheel has a clockwise rotation, an acceleration to the right of a sub C M and a velocity to the right of v sub V M. The relations omega equals v sub C M over R and alpha equals a sub C M over R are given.
 A coordinate system with positive x to the right and positive y up is shown.
 Figure c shows wheel in the center of mass frame.
 Point P has velocity vector in the negative direction with respect to the center of mass of the wheel.
 That vector is shown on the diagram and labeled as minus R omega i hat.
 It is tangent to the wheel at the bottom, and pointing to the left.
 Additional vectors at various locations on the rim of the wheel are shown, all tangent to the wheel and pointing clockwise.

 Figure 11.3 (a) A wheel is pulled across a horizontal surface by a force FF.
 The force of static friction fs,|fs|μsNfs,|fs|μsN is large enough to keep it from slipping. (b) The linear velocity and acceleration vectors of the center of mass and the relevant expressions for ωandαωandα.
 Point P is at rest relative to the surface. (c) Relative to the center of mass (CM) frame, point P has linear velocity Rωi^Rωi^.